 Some historians say farmer Archibald Robinson and Middleton Tate Johnson claimed ownership of the land that the fort was built on.
 Other historians say the site was Peters Colony land.

 Matthew Jackson “Jack” Brinson (1826-1901) was the son-in-law of Middleton Tate Johnson and probably lived adjacent at Johnson Station.
 Historian Garrett wrote that Brinson and Bob Slaughter built Fort Worth’s first brick store building in 1856.
 In 1857, during the Fort Worth-Birdville rivalry for county seat, Fort Worth supporter Brinson exchanged gunfire with Birdville supporter Samuel Tucker.
 Tucker was killed.
 Brinson was acquitted.
-(Photo is from the December 15, 1912 Star-Telegram.)
+(Photo from the December 15, 1912 Star-Telegram.)

-Historian Richard Selcer in The Fort That Became a City wrote that one of the fort soldiers once stole a pig from the farm of William Little, who lived north of the river.
+Historian Dr. Richard Selcer in The Fort That Became a City writes that one of the fort soldiers once stole a pig from the farm of William Little, who lived north of the river.
 When Major Arnold found out about the theft, he ordered the remains of the slaughtered pig to be hung around the soldier’s neck.
 The soldier was then tied to a post in the July sun.

 J. M. Standifer, “farmer & physician,” had served the fort as a civilian doctor until he was relieved by Army physician T. H. Williams.

 Census forms inevitably contain errors.
 “Lemuel Edward” was Lemuel James Edwards (1805-1869), father of Cass Edwards, who was born in 1851.
 Lemuel and family settled on the Clear Fork in today’s southwest Fort Worth in 1848.
 Lemuel Edwards was murdered by his son-in-law.

 Edmund S. Terrell is said to have been the first white settler in this area, having come here as a trapper during the days of the republic in 1843.
 In 1844 Terrell and fellow trapper John P. Lusk were captured by Indians.
-Historian Selcer in The Fort That Became a City says that Terrell operated a trading post at Live Oak Point (near Traders Oak) and that it was turned into a general store in 1849 by Henry Clay Daggett.
+Historian Selcer in The Fort That Became a City writes that Terrell operated a trading post at Live Oak Point (near Traders Oak) and that it was turned into a general store in 1849 by Henry Clay Daggett.